3-aln/rock-paper-scissors/README.md

 View the site and try out the game: https://3-aln.github.io/rock-paper-scissors/

-Implementation of five rounds of Rock Paper Scissors, played using browser prompt dialogs against the computer.
+This is an implementation of five rounds of Rock Paper Scissors, played using browser prompt dialogs against the computer.
 Results for each round are shown in the browser console.

 ## How to play